Launching Probe on Linux

 2.2.
 Procd Init Scripts (OpenWRT) #

 On OpenWRT-based systems, Qosium Probe can be installed to start to background automatically.
 Qosium Probe is launched automatically upon installation and device startup.
-Run the following example commands with root privileges.
+Run the following example commands with superuser privileges.

 Start: